jonnyhoeven/workshop/README.md

 ```

 Since we added the application to the repository and sync is enabled in the ArgoCD application, it will automatically
-maintain, prune and heal the argocd namespace based on the repository state.
+maintain, prune and heal the ArgoCD namespace based on the repository state.

 - Try deleting the cat-app in the ArgoCD gui, and see what happens.

 Argo cd Notice that the cat-app is missing and will automatically recreate it.
-The cat-app is still running, because the deployment is still in the kubernetes cluster.
+The cat-app is still running, because the `deployment` is still in the kubernetes cluster.

 - Edit the cat-app application yaml, and uncomment lines below  `syncPolicy` to enable auto sync on the cat app.